milliesaxe/milliesaxe/README.md

 **' Fix me.
 Fix me, motherfucker! '**

 - **AMANDA / JILL / SIDNEY** !! ! .
 THEY / THEM . . intersex.
 Heavy fem pref .
 WLW , , 16 turning 17 july 21st.. dont call me millie pls . .
 I OFFICIALLY made the resident evil ponytown spot. .
 C+H , W2I , SHIPS INT ! . .
 Im single. .
 IM GEEKED!!! im a horny fucker. .
 IM OFTEN OFFTAB . .
 W2I IS RECCOMENDED. .
 C+H HEAVILY ENC! anyone can c+h anytime, anywhere ! dont be afraid to c+h even when i have *dniu__*. .
 I SUFFER WITH DSYELXIA. be paitent with me. . .
 Check SP for moree! milliesaxe on all socials with living dead girl as the display..
 I speak english , spanish , and russian.
 I prefer english tho.. . .AMANDA is a very much preferred name, but you can choose any names.
-I DO yume with amanda young even tho i go by amanda ;/. .
-- AMANDAYOUNG AMANDAYOUNGAMANDAYOUNG THATS MY GF THATS NY GF MYBABY MYBABY SHES SO BABY. .
 - dont flirt with me if youre 15-, or 18+. this is common sense but PLEASE.
 - Lynnmanda is my alltime fav ship . . i may talk about it alot, and i apologize ! theyve been my hyperfixation since 2017!.
 - My current hyperfixation (im autistic) is saw ! if u like saw never be afraid to sit with me, or match as ships ! always send me a whisper if u wanna int unless yk im obviously ontab